normen/whatscli/README.md

 - Only lists contacts that have been messaged on phone
 - Only fetches a few messages for last contacted
 - To display names they have to be entered through the `/name TheName` command for each contact
-- Doesn't support groups properly
+- Doesn't support naming people in groups
 - No support for images, videos, documents etc
 - No incoming message notification / count
 - Not configurable at all